Gil Sar

-Gil Sar (IPA: /ɡilʲ/ /sar/) is a lake located in Srinagar, in Jammu and Kashmir, India.
+Gil Sar (IPA: /ɡilʲ/ /sar/) is a lake located in Srinagar, Jammu and Kashmir, India.
 The lake is named after Moorhen which is called Gil in Kashmiri language.
 It is in a highly deteriorated condition due to encroachment.
 The lake is sometimes considered a part of the Khushal Sar lake but is separated from it by a narrow strait, which is spanned by a bridge known as Gil Kadal.
 The Gilsar lake is connected to the Nigeen lake via the Nallah Amir Khan.